adamsjoe/Data_Analytics_On_The_Web/NOTES.md

 ```sql
 SELECT * FROM `uhi-assignment-1.assignment.collisions_data_final`  where collision_date = '2019-12-04'
 ```
-Which shows that the 4th December, 2019 is a Wednesday (insert image)
+Which shows that the 4th December, 2019 is a Wednesday (value 3) (insert image)

 # Finishing touches